httpsMansoor/Mansoor-Akhtar-Potfolio-website/README.md

 - **JavaScript (ES6+)**: Modern JavaScript with arrow functions, destructuring, and async/await for dynamic interactions
 - **Bootstrap 5.3.3**: Powerful CSS framework for rapid responsive development and pre-built components
 - **AOS (Animate On Scroll)**: Library for adding smooth scroll-triggered animations to elements
-- **GLightbox**: Lightweight and customizable lightbox library for displaying images and videos
 - **Pure Counter**: JavaScript library for creating animated counters with smooth transitions
 - **Bootstrap Icons**: Comprehensive icon library that matches Bootstrap's design system